zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

   .. note::

-  This script expects two files in your :file:`$ZEPHYR_BASE` with titles of :file:`A101_OS.bin` and :file:`A101_BOOT.bin`.
+  This script expects two files in your :file:`$ZEPHYR_BASE` directory named :file:`A101_OS.bin` and :file:`A101_BOOT.bin`.

 Flashing an Application to Arduino 101
 ======================================

 By default, the Arduino 101 comes with an X86 and ARC image ready to run.
-Both images can be replaced by Zephyr OS images following the steps below.
-In cases where only an X86 image is needed or wanted it is important to disable the ARC processor, as the X86 OS will appear to hang waiting for the ARC processor.
+Both images can be replaced by Zephyr OS image by following the steps below.
+When only the X86 image is needed or wanted, it is important to disable the ARC processor; the X86 OS will appear to hang waiting for the ARC processor.

-Details on how to disable the ARC can be found in the Debugging on Arduino 101 section.
+Details on how to disable the ARC can be found in the `Debugging on Arduino 101`_ section.

 Flashing the ROM
 ================

-The default boot ROM used by the Arduino 101 requires that any binary to run be authorized.
+The default boot ROM used by the Arduino 101 requires that any binary be authorized.
 Currently the Zephyr project is not supported by this ROM.
-To work around this requirement, an alternative boot ROM has been created that needs to be flashed just one time.
-To flash a Zephyr compatible boot ROM, use zflash to flash the :file:`quark_se_rom.bin` to the board.
+To work around this requirement, an alternative boot ROM has been created that needs to be flashed just once.
+To flash a Zephyr-compatible boot ROM, use :command:`zflash` to flash the :file:`quark_se_rom.bin` to the board.

 .. note::

-    This will cause the Arduino 101 board to no longer run an Arduino sketch or work with the Arduino IDE.
+    This will cause the Arduino 101 board to lose Arduino sketch functionality and it will no longer work with the Arduino IDE.

 #.
 Source the :file:`zephyr-env.sh` file.

 #.
-Change directories to $ZEPHYR_BASE.
+Change directories to :file:`$ZEPHYR_BASE`.

 #.
-The Zephyr Project has included a pre-compiled version of a bootloader for
+The Zephyr Project includes a pre-compiled version of a bootloader for
    general use on the Arduino 101.
-Details about how to build your own bootloader can be found in the :file:`$ZEPHYR_BASE/boards/arduino_101/support/README`
+Details for how to build your own bootloader can be found in the :file:`$ZEPHYR_BASE/boards/arduino_101/support/README`